LucasDahl/BubbleSort/README.md

 # BubbleSort
-A just a simple swift bubble sort algorithm.
+A just an example of a swift bubble sort algorithm.